So much has been written about mediation. So much has been studied. So many high-performing individuals practice it.

 Logistics

 Sometimes I sit on the couch.
 Sometimes I sit in a chair.
 Sometimes I sit on a meditation cushion.
-Sometimes I drink coffee while I’m meditating.
-I have a magazine to my left, and with my eyes closed, I will periodically take sips of the beverage.
+Sometimes I drink tea while I’m meditating.

 Sometimes I listen to headphones.
 Sometimes I don’t.

 I tried the Headspace app.
-It was OK.
+It was fine.
 Wasn’t for me.

 A friend shared the Insight Timer meditation app.
-I have enjoyed that immensely.
-I track my sessions, but hardly ever go back and review what I did.
-Sharing with friends how many hours I meditate per month, or my location, or what I’m doing now, is not of interest for me.
+I have enjoyed tracking my sessions, but hardly I ever go back and review what I did.
+Sharing with friends how many hours I meditate per month, or where I’m located, or what I’m doing now, is not of interest for me.

 Periodically, I will use a guided meditation from Tara Brach’s website.
 She has plenty of sessions available, and graciously allows people to listen for free.

-I shoot for 15 minutes, first thing in the morning.
+I used to shoot for 15 minutes, first thing in the morning.
 I do my best.